 Coverage of 13 square metres per litre is identical to Ronseal but down on Cuprinol, while a drying time of two to four hours is also industry standard.

-There’s no talk of algae resistance or microbeads here, though there is in-built UV protection, and the satin finish is slightly glossier than our other tested products.
+There’s no talk of algae resistance or microbeads here, though there is in-built UV protection, and the satin finish is slightly glossier than the other tested products.
 Indeed, some users have compared its consistency to gloss paint, with several reviews reporting dripping.

 Pros | Cons |